 Following initial consideration by the Department of State Growth, the Centre for Automotive Safety Research (CASR) was engaged to conduct a review of the Tasmanian motorcyclist GLS.
 The findings and recommendations of the review were presented to RSAC at its May 2022 meeting.
-A discussion paper is being prepared by the Department, and will be used for a public consultation process that will commence in early August.

-The public consultation process will seek community feedback on CASR's recommendations.
+The public consultation process run in August and September sought feedback on CASR's recommendations.
 Feedback will be collated and presented to RSAC at its November meeting, together with a package of options to amend the motorcyclist GLS.
 This will enable RSAC to provide advice to the Tasmanian Government to improve safety outcomes for young and novice motorcyclists.